Skip to main content

 Compliance: Ensure the listed Process Owners are current; ownership changes must be controlled according to your QMS.

-Step 3: Deactivate (Archive) a Process
+Step 3: Archive a Process

 Archive processes that are no longer in use.